emarteca/Resynchronizer/README.md

 * `test_times_bothswap_50times.out`: the file where the processed test output gets dumped; this matches `ExperimentalData/mattermost-redux/test_times_bothswap_50times.out` (although of course the exact numbers will differ since they are test runtimes)
 * `5`: the number of warmup runs

-If you want to only run a few test iterations to make sure it's working, I would recommend setting a smaller number of test iterations (maybe 10) and omitting the warmup runs.
+If you want to only run a few test iterations to make sure it's working, I would recommend setting a smaller number of test iterations (maybe 10) and omitting the warmup runs (if the warmup run argument is omitted it defaults to 0).

 You can also run the experiments on the non-reordered code by checking out the `JustTiming` branch (where all awaits that will be reordered are timed):
 ```